ChrisMayor/SSISlibphonenumber/README.md

 * PreferredDomesticCarrierCode
 * GeoCoderDescription (GeoCoder)

-Work done:
+## Work done:
 * Added Gac cmd script
 * Wrote a lot of code
 * Did first Tests in SSIS
 * Signed libphonenumber-csharp and added assembly to project (v8.10.16) in order to use the library in SSIS
 * Prepared the SSIS UI

-Install Instructions:
+## Install Instructions:
 * Run gacinstall.com from bin/debug or bin/release --> Will install the shape and the signed phonelib assembly to GAC and adds the shape to SSIS

-Licenses:
+## Licenses:
 * From Goolgle libphonenumber and libphonenumber-csharp are preserved in git root as txt file

-Disclaimer:
+## Disclaimer / Impressum

+* Published under the MIT license
 * Use at your own risk

+<a href="https://github.com/ChrisMayor/Impressum">Impressum / Imprint in German language to comply with German tele-media regulations.</a>